dimples-app/GrubDash/README.md

 # GrubDash

 ### Description
-Backend App to find best restuarant near you to deliver food at home.
+Backend App to find the best restaurants near you to deliver food at home.
 Built using Express to develop server Implemented Express routing and error handling middleware.

 ### Tech:
 - Express